lidiyacommercetools/ProductConfig/sudoku_example/README.md

 ![Image 9-12-22 at 4 56 PM](https://user-images.githubusercontent.com/81679574/189687019-8823656b-6064-40f0-a174-6e53171d5209.jpg)

 When the explanation ends with "why is the cell of that value", the process begins again anew.
-This method only works when the cell (X,Y) can be explained using only opiginal facts.
-An example of this can be found here.
+This method only works when the cell (X,Y) can be explained using only original facts, and none of the derived entries.
+An example of a "successful" explanation using Option One can be found here.

 https://github.com/lidiyacommercetools/ProductConfig/blob/main/sudoku_example/example_9x9.md